DigitalNZ/contentful-redis/README.md

 # ContentfulRedis
-A lightweight read-only contentful API wrapper which caches your responses in red.
+A lightweight read-only contentful API wrapper which caches your responses in Redis.

 # Features
 - Lightweight easy to configure ruby contentful integration.